-Hi, I’m Jai (rhymes with “hi”) and I bring more than 20 years of experience as a creative technologist, interactive strategist, and facilitator.
+Hi, I’m Jai (hear how to pronounce it) and I bring more than 25 years of experience as a creative technologist, interactive strategist, and facilitator.

 As a creative technologist, I have worked on a huge array of digital projects, so my experience is significant in understanding the best way to conceive and build a digital project.
 Everything from enterprise websites, kiosks, and mobile apps to large museum installations and projection mapping.
 I help organizations vision, spec, and build their dreams.